nju-websoft/DR2/README.md

 ...
 ```

-For reproducing the result data for Table 2, Table 3 and Table 4 of the paper, the following script can be used to calculate the experimental metrics.
+For reproducing the result data for Table 1, Table 2, and Table 3 of the paper, the following script can be used to calculate the experimental metrics.

 ```
 python .\scripts\eval.py \